driving without a license

 Loaning your car to unlicensed drivers

 If you have unlicensed friends or family members itching to borrow your car, say "no." Because car insurance generally follows the car and not the driver, an accident caused by an unlicensed (and uninsured) driver can be a financial nightmare.
 Your car insurance company may deny the claim because an unlicensed driver was behind the wheel.
-And in some states, like California, the car may be impounded for as many as 30 days.
+And in some states, like California, the car may be impounded for as many as 30 days (depending on how the infraction is discovered).

 Getting your license back